 - APP (on chromosome 21)

 These genes are thought to be responsible for the rare form of AD that afflicts men and women in their early 30s or 40s.
-They are believed to help produce amyloid protein, which forms amyloid plaques and are the hallmarks of AD.
+These mutations are believed to help produce amyloid protein, which forms amyloid plaques.
 These mutated genes do not play a role in the more common late-onset AD.

 Published By: Healthline Networks, Inc.